auth0/docs/articles/monitoring/guides/track-signups-salesforce.md

   - integrate-analytics
 ---

-# Track New Leads in Salesforce with FullContact-Enriched User Profiles, and Send Auth0 Events to MixPanel
+# Track New Sign-Ups

+You can track new sign-ups in Salesforce with FullContact-Enriched User Profiles, and Send Auth0 Events to MixPanel.

-Whenever a new user signs up with a website using a social credential, we want to:
+Whenever a new user signs up with a website using a social credential, you want to:

 1. __Record a `signup` event__ in [MixPanel](https://mixpanel.com).
 2. __Augment the user profile__ with additional public information through [FullContact](http://www.fullcontact.com/).
 3. __Record the sign-up as a New Lead__ in [Salesforce](http://www.salesforce.com/), so a sales professional can follow up.

-To implement this with Auth0, you just need to create three [Rules](/rules) in your pipeline:
+To implement this with Auth0, you need to create three [Rules](/rules) in your pipeline:

 ![](/media/articles/tutorials/signups.png)